hpc/charliecloud/doc-src/tutorial.rst

    :language: docker
    :lines: 2-

-Then, we add OpenMPI with :code:`test/Dockerfile.openmpi`:
+Then, we add OpenMPI with :code:`test/Dockerfile.openmpi`.
+This is a complex Dockerfile that compiles several dependencies in addition to OpenMPI.
+For the purposes of this tutorial, you can skip most of it, but we felt it would be useful to show a real example.

 .. literalinclude:: ../test/Dockerfile.openmpi
    :language: docker
-   :lines: 2-50
+   :lines: 2-

 So what is going on here?